Stevecardonam/Stevecardonam/README.md

 - 🤝 I’m looking for help with **improving my backend skills using .NET and C#, and contributing to meaningful projects — not just open source, but those that create real-world impact.**

-- 💬 Ask me about **NestJS, .NET with C#, PostgreSQL, REST APIs, or software architecture best practices.**
+- 💬 Ask me about **NestJS, React, PostgreSQL, REST APIs, or software architecture best practices.**

 - 📫 How to reach me: **steve.cardm@gmail.com**